HelpMe-Pls/Life-Engineering/Tips & Tools/Socialize.md

 - What would be your advice to the people of your gen?
 - Which of your current values would be different if you were raised by different parents?
 - What are the things about your life that making you "feel behind"?
 Are those the things you do that you know you shouldn't do?
+- What did you fail at this week?”
 - What does your ideal relationship look like?
 - What do you believe the most with the least amount of evidence of it being true?
 - Do you spend more time defending what you already know instead of trying to learn something new?